FIRST DOMESTICATED CATTLE

 One of the oldest surviving breeds of domestic cattle is found in a walled park at Chillingham in the Cheviot Hills in Britain.
 Batting back to the 13th century, these animals are smaller than aurochs but still retain an element of wildness.
 The males are still very aggressive.
 If they are threatened they form a ring and charge any perceived threat.
 One dominate male rules the herd, mates with the females and fights off male rivals.
 Each dominant male hold his place for two or three years.

-All Cattle Descended From 80 Aurochs That Lived 10,500 Years Ago?
+Did All Cattle Descend From 80 Aurochs That Lived 10,500 Years Ago?

-All cattle are descended from as few as 80 animals that were domesticated from wild ox in the Near East some 10,500 years ago, according to a new genetic study.
-University College London reported: “An international team of scientists from the CNRS and National Museum of Natural History in France, the University of Mainz in Germany, and UCL in the UK were able to conduct the study by first extracting DNA from the bones of domestic cattle excavated in Iranian archaeological sites.
+All cattle are descended from as few as 80 animals that were domesticated from wild ox in the Near East some 10,500 years ago, according to a 2012 genetic study.
+The University College London (UCL) reported: “An international team of scientists from the CNRS and National Museum of Natural History in France, the University of Mainz in Germany, and UCL in the UK were able to conduct the study by first extracting DNA from the bones of domestic cattle excavated in Iranian archaeological sites.
 These sites date to not long after the invention of farming and are in the region where cattle were first domesticated.
-The study is published in the current issue of the journal Molecular Biology and Evolution.
+The study was published in the May 2012 issue of the journal Molecular Biology and Evolution.
 [Source: University College London, March 28, 2012 *]

 “The team examined how small differences in the DNA sequences of those ancient cattle, as well as cattle living today, could have arisen given different population histories.
 Using computer simulations they found that the DNA differences could only have arisen if a small number of animals, approximately 80, were domesticated from wild ox (aurochs).
 Dr Ruth Bollongino of CNRS, France, and the University of Mainz, Germany; lead author of the study, said: “Getting reliable DNA sequences from remains found in cold environments is routine.
 “That is why mammoths were one of the first extinct species to have their DNA read.
 But getting reliable DNA from bones found in hot regions is much more difficult because temperature is so critical for DNA survival.
 This meant we had to be extremely careful that we did not end up reading contaminating DNA sequences from living, or only recently dead cattle.” *\